Wookey Church

 www.mapmyrun.com/routes/view/29468182

 1 From the bus-stop (GR529 436), walk towards Wells and take first road on L (SP Burcott).
-Cross the bridge over the river and disused railway line(1) and where the road bears R, go L along The Drang.
-After 70m take path on R opposite lamp post (SP Public Footpath) and at road, cross and go through gate.
+After 200m cross the bridge over the river and disused railway line(1) and 100m beyond where the road bears R, go L along The Drang.
+After 70m take path on R opposite lamp post (SP Public Footpath) and at road, cross and go slightly L through gate.
 Follow path to far L corner passing close to far wooden pole.
-Continue to large hedge gap then go ahead keeping hedge on L. Three quarters of the way along the field, cross stile on L and aim to R of the farm enclosure ahead then bear R keeping fence on L to stile on L at top of field (if the field is cropped, it may be easier to follow the boundary anti-clockwise keeping hedge on R to this stile) Cross the track and stile ahead [1.1Km]
+Go through large hedge gap then go ahead keeping hedge on L. Three quarters of the way (100m) along the field, cross stile on L, then follow the boundary anti-clockwise keeping hedge on R to stile.
+Cross track and stile ahead [1.1Km]

 2 (GR523 444) Go R with fence on R. After 100m cross stile on R and bear L along fence.
 At start of hedge bear R to contour round hill to locate stile on L. Cross and bear R along top of field with view to the Mendip TV transmitter tower(2).
-Cross two fields and bear L descending to gate and follow track 120m.
-Where it bears L go ahead 50m to reach stile by metal gate to road.
-Go L for 350m to junction [1.1Km]
+Cross two fields then bear L descending to gate and follow track 120m.
+When it bears L go ahead through Bristol gate 60m to reach stile by metal gate to road.
+Go L 350m to junction [1.1Km]

-3 (GR545 542) Go L 250m then R, ascending gently at first, 500m to a junction at entrance to Wookey.
-Cross road, go L for 50m, descend steps on R and follow path with River Axe(3) on L. Follow through wooded area and at open field aim for metal gate and road.
+3 (GR545 542) Go L 250m then R 500m ascending gently at first to junction at entrance to Wookey.
+Cross road, go L for 50m, descend steps on R and follow path with River Axe(3) on L. Follow through wooded area and at open field follow L boundary 200m to metal gate and road.
 Go L 150m to view Burcott Inn and Mill(4) then retrace your steps round L bend and take the second L by graveyard to pass Wookey church(5).
-After 150m go L at junction pass through village and after 200m go ahead into Knowle Lane.
+After 150m go L at junction pass through village and after 150m go ahead into Knowle Lane.
 After 200m fork L into Monksford and after 180m just beyond “Ford” sign, go L over stile [2.2Km]

 4 (GR513 458) Aim for middle of opposite hedge passing under two power cables to double stile.
 Go ahead across narrow field to a second double stile and then continue ahead to metal gate and road.
-Cross ford over River Axe and go ahead 700m then L to main road.
-Cross over (Unsuitable for HGV) and follow ascending gently at first 250m then bear R ascending more steeply and meandering to reach Tor View Cottage [1.9Km]
+Cross ford over River Axe, go ahead 700m then L to main road.
+Cross over (Unsuitable for HGV) and follow 250m ascending gently at first, then bear R ascending more steeply and meandering to reach Tor View Cottage [1.9Km]

 6 (GR508 440) Go L (SP Polsham) - after 200m the mound of Fenny Castle(6) can be seen on R - and follow for 500m to cross bridge.
 After further 400m go L along drive to Melsbury Farm.
 After 350m cross bridge, go over stile on R then 100m to cross footbridge ahead.
 Immediately over bridge go L and follow with River Sheppey on L for 1.2Km taking great care at field boundaries to keep by the side of the river.
 At steps on R. ascend to road and go R for 200m to reach the A39.
 The bus stop for Wells is to the R and that for Glastonbury and Yeovil is across the road 100m ahead by the Memorial Hall [2.9Km]